Gungahlin Football Club

 Gungahlin Jets Australian Football and Netball Club is an Australian sports club based in Gungahlin, Australian Capital Territory.
 The Australian rules football squad competes in the AFL Canberra first grade competition.
-The club has also a netball section.
+The club also supports and has teams in all age groups from Auskick & AuskickPro, through to senior level.
+The netball component of the club competes in all age levels from junior to senior (adult) in Netball Australian Capital Territory.

 History

 The Gungahlin Jets were established in 1981 and entered the Monaro AFL division 2 competition in 1982.
 The club won the MAFL division 2 premiership in their first season.

 In 2014, the Liberal government withdrew a $66,000 grant for infrastructure funding provided by the previous Labor government, sparking a controversy.
 The club was burgled twice in a month; drinks and water bottles intended for fundraising were stolen, and on the second occasion, a television.

-The club anticipated fielding 400 players across senior, junior and women's divisions in the 2014 season.
+The club anticipates fielding 500 players across senior, junior and women's divisions in the 2024 season.

-The Jets won their first 1st grade match in over six years on 7 May 2022 against Tuggeranong Valley Football Club.
+AFL players

+The following Gungahlin players have played in the AFL: